Subscribe to our weekly newsletter and we’ll send updates straight to your inbox

 A “no landfill infill,” Safeshell naturally decomposes at the end of its lifecycle.
 While many non-organic infills, like crumb rubber, offer the benefit of reclaiming and recycling old rubber, most often, that reuse is only temporary, with much of this rubber still ultimately destined for landfills.
 Safeshell’s decomposition is a true completion of its organic, leave-no-trace lifecycle.

-There’s no shortage of applications for artificial turf that uses Safeshell infill, from in the backyard and around the pool to shared recreational spaces.
-Safeshell’s toughness, durability and naturally cooling properties make it a great fit for the sports field — check it out on Brooklyn Bridge Park’s soccer field — while its allergen- and toxin-free status make it a perfect, and perfectly safe, pick for the playground.
+There’s no shortage of applications for artificial turf that uses Safeshell infill, from backyards and around the pool to shared recreational spaces.
+Safeshell’s toughness, durability, and naturally cooling properties make it a great fit for the sports field — check it out on Brooklyn Bridge Park’s soccer field — while its allergen- and toxin-free status make it a perfect, and perfectly safe, pick for the playground.

 Ready to go organic and make your artificial turf less, well, artificial?
 Safeshell is sold in 25-pound bags for landscape applications and can be shipped anywhere in the U.S. through our nationwide shipping partner.
 Learn more about Safeshell natural infill, and write to us today to discuss your project and get a quote.